-I received the same update, and I did a quick Google search before installing it..
+I haven't installed it either, not sure what it does exactly, so I guess I'll hold off until more people know about it...I received the same update, and I did a quick Google search before installing it..

 There is no mention of it on Google, nor on the Apple website, so I will hold off till others try it first.

-I am wondering if it is an update to correct the super slow shutdown in Lion...?
+I don't have a SSD in my MacBook.
+It just popped up on my updates.I am wondering if it is an update to correct the super slow shutdown in Lion...?

 My SSD equipped MB Pro has been taking @ 45-60 seconds to shutdown since I upgraded to Lion, whereas it used to shutdown within 4-5 seconds when I was on SL.